laixintao/uwsgi-docs/HTTPS.rst

   https = =0,foobar.crt,foobar.key,HIGH,!ca.crt
   http-to = /tmp/uwsgi.sock

-.. note:: If you don't want the client certificate authentication to be mandatory, remove the '!' before ca.crt in the https options.
+.. 注意:: If you don't want the client certificate authentication to be mandatory, remove the '!' before ca.crt in the https options.